Professor Sarah Irwin

 Professor of Sociology

 My main teaching interests reflect my research interests.
-I currently convene a level 3 module called Education, Culture and Society, and a level 1 module called Identity, Difference and Inequalities.
-I am convening a new programme of staff student workshops through which we are further engaging our undergraduate students in the research culture of the School as a whole.
-I have extensive MA and PhD supervision experience.
+I currently convene a level 3 module called Education, Culture and Society, contribute to level 1 teaching on inequalities, and contribute guest lectures across levels, relating especially to research methods.
+I have convened the new programme of staff student workshops through which we are further engaging our undergraduate and MA students with the research culture of the School as a whole.
+I have extensive MA and PhD supervision and examining experience.

 I am interested in supervising PhD students in the following areas: